gapitio/gapit-htmlgraphics-panel/website/docs/guides/how-to-get-metrics.md

 console.log(value);
 ```

-With some checks to make sure the data exists and as a function
+With some checks to make sure the data exists and as a function.

 ```javascript
 function getMetric(seriesName) {